🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Year 3$10,500 (majority of accounts restricted)$24,600

-Illustrative only — actual outcomes depend substantially on individual aptitude and prevailing market dynamics.
+For illustrative purposes only — outcomes vary substantially based on individual capability and prevailing market dynamics.

 FAQ